sunfish-shogi/electron-shogi/README.en.md

 ## Concept

 We can already use excellent softwares such as 将棋所 and [ShogiGUI](http://shogigui.siganus.com/) etc.
-However, most of them are not open-source projects.
+However, most of those source code are not public.
-The authority of Shogi AI advocates [importance of open-source Shogi GUI](https://yaneuraou.yaneu.com/2022/01/15/new-gui-for-shogi-is-needed-to-improve-the-usi-protocol/).
+The authority of Shogi AI advocates [importance of source code sharing](https://yaneuraou.yaneu.com/2022/01/15/new-gui-for-shogi-is-needed-to-improve-the-usi-protocol/).
 Electron Shogi publishes fully source code.
 And you can use/modify under only few limits.

 Electron Shogi is developed by [Electron](https://www.electronjs.org/) which is web based GUI framework.